eden-brekke/reading-notes/code-301/class-03.md

 ## Things I want to know more about
 I'm not sure I completely understand the map() method in conjunction with jsx and how it's different from vanilla js.
 I'd like to touch on this more.
+Like-wise I feel pretty unsure about the videos content, in theory it makes sense but the terminology and what is parent vs child component is kind of tripping me up.
+I think in this case repetition will be key.
+Just keep swimmin.

 ## Bookmark/Skim
 [React Tutorial through ‘Declaring a Winner’](https://reactjs.org/tutorial/tutorial.html)